cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

   /* The navigation configuration.  */
   navConfig,

   /* The path to the pages configuration.
-If this is enabled, page config will not be generated. */ pagesConfig,
+If this is enabled, page config will not be generated and generatePages will not be used. */ pagesConfig,

   // These options are used to find the pages to serve via terra dev site.